 Please contact us at [email protected] if you become aware that a child for which you are the parent or guardian has provided us with personal information without your consent, and we will remove their information from our files.

-If you have provided us with any information during a prior visit to, or use of the Institute site, you may request that we give you access to such information by sending us an email.
+If you have provided us with any information during a prior visit to, or use of the Site, you may request that we give you access to such information by sending us an email.
 You have the right to review the information and make any corrections to it that are appropriate.

 Editing, Deleting or Deactivating Personal Information